Split of the Catholic University of Leuven: Background

-Belgium became independent in 1830 with a population divided roughly between French 40% and Dutch speakers 60%.
+Belgium became independent in 1830 with a population primarily divided between French and Dutch speakers, at roughly 40% and 60%, respectively.
 However, French was privileged as the lingua franca of the upper classes and high culture.
 This was reflected in the Catholic University of Leuven, founded in 1835, which for most of its existence taught classes in French only, despite being situated in Dutch-speaking Flanders.
-Leuven, in particular, was an élite university favoured by Belgians from the Catholic "pillar" and closely associated with Catholic politics and the Church itself.

 During the nineteenth century, the Flemish Movement had emerged in Flanders to demand an enhanced status for the Dutch language.
 Provision of Dutch language higher education had been a major demand, especially at Ghent University where "Flamingants" even collaborated with the German occupiers to create a Dutch-language university in 1916.
 From 1930 teaching at Leuven was provided separately in French or Dutch.

 The Flemish Movement made significant advances after World War II, especially in the early 1960s.
 Their objective increasingly switched from bilingualism to regional unilingualism, a principle recognised by the Gilson laws of 1962.
 This made the French and Dutch sections in Leuven effectively autonomous but Flamingants demanded that the university be formally split.
 These demands became increasingly vocal after 1967.

 The 1960s were also a time of unrest among the youth across Europe and the world, characterised by student protests and "counterculture".
 In France, this culminated in student unrest in May 1968.
 Student dissatisfaction was exacerbated by a rapid increase in the number of students in many universities without an accompanying increase in facilities.